NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
 struct {
-	Data     string
+	Source   string
-	Duration int
 	Nickname string
-	Pieces   int
 }
 ```
-Data is a filename.
+Source is a filename.

+Nickname is the name the renter uses for the file.

 Response: standard.